How To Get an In-House Counsel Job and Related Decision-Making

 If you are like many lawyers, at one or more times in your life you will ask yourself a simple question: “How do I get an in-house counsel job?”.
 This may happen after a soul-crushing week pulling all-nighters at a Biglaw firm, or even while ensconced in an office tower working at a different in-house counsel job.

-Sure, you can jump immediately to our in-house counsel job board, GoInhouse.com or if you are more senior, check out our General Counsel Jobs page.
+Sure, you can jump immediately to your job search by looking for law jobs by practice area or city.
+If you are more senior, check out our General Counsel Jobs page.
 Or are you enthralled by the veritable plethora of remote legal jobs at top companies?
 Why leave the house?

 Why Do You Want an In-House Counsel Job?